microsoft/vscode-python-devicesimulator/README.md

 - Integrated Python Debugging for the Simulator
 - Serial monitor (available on Windows and Mac only)
 - Output panel for the simulator
-- Deployment to the physical device (if correctly formatted)
+- Deploy CircuitPython code to the physical device.
 - Simulation for the Adafruit Circuit Playground Express device, including:
   - Green LED
   - Red LED